heian2704/Cooking-Instruction-App/README.md

-# Cooking Instruction App 🍳📱
+# Cooking Instruction App 🍳📱 - School Term Project

 **Cooking Instruction App** is designed to help beginners improve their cooking skills and manage time efficiently in the kitchen.
 With easy-to-follow recipes, an integrated timer, and helpful features, the app makes cooking a less stressful experience.
 Users can browse recipes, create their own, and even find nearby stores for ingredients—all in one place!